Kessler Foundation Commits Funds for SHRM Foundation’s Program Encouraging Hiring of Jobseekers of Different Abilities

-SHRM Foundation will partner with Global Diversity Inclusion, a preeminent firm that creates disability inclusion solutions and trainings for some of the world's most recognized brands.
+SHRM Foundation will partner with Global Disability Inclusion, LLC, a preeminent firm that creates disability inclusion solutions and trainings for some of the world's most recognized brands.
 The certificate will be the premiere educational program for HR professionals actively engaged in recruiting candidates who add to the diversity of their workforces.
 Employing Abilities @Work will comprise 10 hours of education delivered in an e-learning format.
 The impact of the new certificate program on HR practices will be evaluated, and participation by the membership will be encouraged and acknowledged by a tailored marketing and communication plan.

 “Our goal is to train 2,000 HR professionals in the year following the launch of Employing Abilities @Work, with 95% of participants committing to hiring at least one candidate with disabilities within a year of earning their certificate,” said Wendi Safstrom, Executive Director, SHRM Foundation.
 “We provide continuing education for our global membership of more than 300,000 HR professionals and are well positioned to meet these goals.”